udacity/create-your-own-adventure/english/zork/zork.md

 There is an object that looks like a [torch](../torch/torch.md) on the ground.

-There is also om twine on the ground.
+There is also some twine on the ground.

-The work Zork brings back memories.
+The word Zork brings back memories.

 Zork is life, Zork is love.

-Zork is udacious.
+Zork is audacious.

 Kick open the [door] (../duck/duck.md)